ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 for hardware performance monitoring counters) in 11 vs 12.
 In 11 all cpus log their respective samples to a single global buffer that is protected by a global spin lock.
-On 12, each CPU has its own logging buffer - thus requiring no locking to prevent corrupt updates, only the disabling of interrupts to protect against preemption by another thread or interruption by the timer interrupt which copies samples recorded by pmc's NMI interrupts.
+On 12, each CPU has its own logging buffer.
+The only serialization required is disabling interrupts to prevent preemption by another thread or the timer interrupt responsible for copying samples.
+This change completely eliminated contention related overhead during sampling.

 ### Locking for existence guarantees
 One can use a lock to guarantee that